When I was 17 years old, I dove into a swimming pool and broke my neck.

 One Friday night two weeks in, the phone rang.
 A friend had injured his elbow and was in traction a few doors down.
 He asked if I wanted a beer.
 I was staring through mirrors at the empty room, going nowhere, missing it all, the risk of paralysis decreasing but not yet passed, and so, for the first time in my life, I said, yes, I would like a beer.

-A few minutes later, a blue-jeaned girl with sleepy, blue eyes strolled into my room hiding a Pabst Blue Ribbon in her bag.
+A few minutes later, a blue-jeaned girl with sleepy eyes strolled into my room hiding a Pabst Blue Ribbon in her bag.
 She popped the top and shared it with me through one of the bendy straws with which I drank everything.
 She didn’t go to my school, and we’d never met before, but she returned the next night and almost every weekend night after that.
 In time, we started making out amidst the metal framework and that fastened me to the bed.
 It was perilous and sometimes funny, and things were never quite the same when those obstacles were gone.

 Ten weeks after diving into that shallow pool, I walked out of the hospital sporting a metal brace that went from my waist to my chin.
 Until that time, I’d been taxed with the fear of missing something somewhere.
-But I’d just spent two and half months on my back, lying still, unable to go anywhere or do anything, and yet candid nurses and circus nuns, a righteous devil and a nimble, blue-eyed girl had all found their way to me.
+But I’d just spent two and half months on my back, lying still, unable to go anywhere or do anything, and yet candid nurses and circus nuns, a righteous devil and a nimble, sleepy-eyed girl had all found their way to me.

 All I had to do was lie there.